pkofod/QuantileRegressions.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/vincentarelbundock/QuantileRegression.jl/badge.svg?branch=master)](https://coveralls.io/r/vincentarelbundock/QuantileRegression.jl?branch=master)
 [![Build Status](https://travis-ci.org/vincentarelbundock/QuantileRegression.jl.svg?branch=master)](https://travis-ci.org/vincentarelbundock/QuantileRegression.jl)

+# This package is no longer supported.

+I will not accept PRs or act on requests for modifications.
+I'm leaving the repository up in case someone wants to fork and maintain.

 # Quantile regression in the Julia language

 A very simple (and mostly untested) implementation of quantile regression.